jshum/blog/_posts/2013-01-29-data-science-job-landscape.md

 ---
 layout: post
 title: "data science job landscape"
-tldr: "I talk about the reason of the reason for big data, how I see the available opportunities in the field and deciding what I think is appropriate to do at this point."
+tldr: 'I talk about the reason of the reason for big data, how I see the available opportunities in the field and deciding what I think is appropriate to do at this point.'
-tags: [big data, data science, data, cs, landscape, overview, industry]j
+tags: [big data, data science, data, cs, landscape, overview, industry]
 ---

 [9]: http://jshum.github.com/blog/2013/01/23/k-smallest/